 - I care about you.

 - I’m a little (a lot) concerned about your drinking.

 - Ask them what they think about their drinking.

 - Assure them that you care: “If you ever want to talk about anything, let me know."

 Getting your friend to start thinking about problem drinking is a powerful step.
 Keep in mind that Stanford has a wealth of resources to help.

-- RF: Your resident fellow is there to support you and your RA/CA/PHE in working with your friend.
+- RF: Your resident fellow is there to support you and your RA in working with your friend.
 They coordinate efforts when multiple people are involved.

 - RD: The residence dean has specialized training, information and a variety of approaches to help your friend regain control.
 Although you or you friend can go directly to the RD for assistance, RD's are usually consulted by your residence staff.

 - The Bridge: Trained peer counselors at the Bridge can begin a peer-to-peer conversation about a drinking issue.

 - Contact Us: Alcohol and Drug Educators in the Office of Alcohol Policy and Education offer health advising and consultation for students who want information or feedback on their drinking behavior.
 Educational seminars and student group consultation are also available.